• Lisbon 2023

 Keep it short, with a clear and realistic agenda and no more than 4 topics.
 And even in these topics, try and avoid going too much into detail.

-Make sure you bring the bigger message across and that it sticks.
+Make sure you bring the bigger message across and that it sticks, whether you’re communicating about a metaverse development company with colleagues or discussing a deal with potential clients.
 Giving too much detail only waters down the message and you risk losing your colleagues attention.

 Always using the same speakers, or even just the one host, in every town hall is predictable and monotonous.
 Why not offer the mic out to someone else to share their views?